 Also, this new tax law lowers the tax rate on repatriated funds held overseas by corporations.
 Previously, corporations were taxed at the maximum rate of 35% on their worldwide income, including income earned in other countries, but this tax can be deferred on international earnings by keeping the funds overseas, which many corporations have done.
 To promote repatriation, a special tax rate will be applied to repatriated funds: 15.5% rate for funds held as cash and 8% for non-cash holdings.

 C corporations are subject to double taxation because the dividends they pay out are taxable to the shareholders but they are not deductible by the corporation.
-Shareholders can generally avoid this undesirable result by paying out all profits in the form of salary, bonuses and fringe benefits.
+Shareholders who are also employees can generally avoid this undesirable result by paying out all profits in the form of salary, bonuses and fringe benefits.
 Sometimes, it may be better to leave some of the money in the corporation as retained earnings, especially if the corporate tax is less than the shareholder's marginal tax rate.
 Moreover, if the business requires a lot of money for growth, then the C corporation can retain its earnings to invest in its own growth, which lowers the overall tax bill.

-For instance, the tax rate on $50,000 of corporate income is only 15%.
+For instance, the tax rate on corporate income is only 21%.
 If this amount were paid out as wages, then it would not only be subject to the taxpayer's marginal tax rate, which will probably be higher, but it will also be subject to employment taxes, equal to 15.3% of the whole amount up to the Social Security wage limit; any amounts over the limit will still be subject to the 2.9% Medicare tax.
 Hence, major tax savings can be achieved by splitting income between the corporation and the employee-owners.

 A major disadvantage to C corporations that suffer losses, unlike the losses of an S corporation, is that the losses do not pass through to the shareholders.
 Losses can only be deducted against corporate income, although they can be carried back or forward to offset income in those tax years.

-C corporations must file Form 1120, U.S. Corporation Income Tax Return that is due the 15th day of the 3rd month after the end of the corporation's tax year, which, for a calendar year, is March 15.
+C corporations must file Form 1120, U.S. Corporation Income Tax Return, due on the 15th day of the 3rd month after the end of the corporation's tax year, which, for a calendar year, is March 15.
 A corporation can also get a 6-month extension by filing Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns.
 Corporate tax forms must also be filed for the state in which the corporation does business, which may differ from the federal rules.
 All states charge an annual corporate franchise tax which typically ranges from $50-$800.
 The corporation must also make estimated tax payments, just as self-employed individuals do.

 There can be savings in taxes if there is income splitting between the corporation and the shareholders.
 Although many of the major fringe benefits are not subject to either income or employment taxes, fringe benefits must be made available to all full-time employees, not just to the owners or the corporate officers.